BRCooperrider/BRCooperrider.github.io/README.md

 - Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices
 - Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals
 - Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

+## Mobile inventory application

+### For this capstone, I had to choose one or more artifacts that demonstrate my skills in three key categories:
+- Software design and engineering
+- Algorithms and data structure
+- Databases
+While I debated improving different artifacts for each category, I decided on improving a single artifact; a mobile inventory app I made during my time in CS-360: Mobile Architecture and Programming.